thomsonnapitupulu/thomsonnapitupulu.github.io/cv.md

 <div class="profile-section">
   <h3>About Me</h3>
   <p>
     Highly motivated and results-oriented software engineer with 10+ years of experience, specializing in building scalable backend systems and cloud-native applications.
 Proven ability to lead projects and collaborate effectively with cross-functional teams.
-Expertise in Golang, PostgreSQL, and GCP, with a strong understanding of cloud platforms, Kubernetes, and CI/CD.
+Expertise in Golang, PostgreSQL, AWS and GCP, with a strong understanding of cloud platforms, Kubernetes, and CI/CD.
 Passionate about driving innovation in fast-paced environments.
   </p>
 </div>